developer0hye/Yolo_Label/README.md

  ![image](https://user-images.githubusercontent.com/35001605/47694149-d20e4100-dc3f-11e8-9d97-fba87a6e1b5a.png)

 5. And...
-Drag and Drop...
+Label!...
 Welcome to Hell...
 I really hate this work in the world

+This program has adopted a different labeling method from other programs that adopt 'drag and drop' method.

+To minimize wrist strain when labeling, I adopted the method "twice left button click" method.

 ![ezgif-5-805073516651](https://user-images.githubusercontent.com/35001605/47698872-5bc80980-dc54-11e8-8984-e3e1230eccaf.gif)